Ivan Cavaleiro: Wolverhampton Wanderers

 On 31 August 2016, Cavaleiro moved to English Championship side Wolverhampton Wanderers on a five-year deal (with the option of an additional year) for an undisclosed fee, reported to be a new club-record sum of £7 million.
 He made his debut on 10 September in a 1–1 home draw to Burton Albion, and scored his first goal for the club 14 days later in a 3–1 win against Brentford also at Molineux Stadium.

 Cavaleiro was voted the Professional Footballers' Association Fans' Championship Player of the Month for November 2017, after netting four times in as many games.
 The previous month, he had provided five assists to keep his team clear at the top of the table; he finished the season with nine goals from 42 appearances, adding 12 decisive passes and achieving promotion to the Premier League as champion.

 Cavaleiro's first match in the English top division occurred on 29 September 2018, and he scored once in the 2–0 home victory over Southampton with his very first touch of the ball after coming on as a substitute in place of compatriot Diogo Jota.

 Fulham

 Cavaleiro signed for Fulham on 13 July 2019 on a season-long loan, with the option to make the move permanent afterwards.
-On 21 August, he put on a player of the match performance in the 4–0 home win against Millwall, scoring twice and providing one assist.
+On 21 August, he put on a player of the match performance in the 4–0 home win against Millwall, scoring twice and adding an assist.

 On 7 January 2020, Cavaleiro agreed to a permanent four-and-a-half-year contract.
 In the 2021–22 campaign, as the club returned to the top tier as champions, he dealt with several injury problems.

 In September 2022, Cavaleiro was loaned to Alanyaspor of the Turkish Süper Lig for one year.

+Lille

+Cavaleiro returned to the French Ligue 1 on 11 August 2023, on a one-year deal at Lille OSC.
+During his tenure, he scored once from 23 matches.

+Later career

+On 19 September 2024, Cavaleiro joined Campeonato Brasileiro Série A club Red Bull Bragantino on a three-month contract.
+On 3 March 2025, he agreed to a similar deal with Stal Mielec in the Polish Ekstraklasa.
+He made his debut on 30 March in a 4–1 away loss to Motor Lublin, providing an assist for Stal's consolation goal in injury time.

+Cavaleiro returned to Portugal on 19 August 2025 after 11 years away, with the 31-year-old signing a two-year contract at top-division C.D.
+Tondela.